Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Liveness Verification of Ground Robot Navigation

 \rref{model:waypoint} describes the behavior of the robot for approaching a goal region.
-In addition to the three familiar options from previous models of braking unconditionally \eqref{eq:wpmodel:brake}, staying stopped \eqref{eq:wpmodel:stopped}, or accelerating when safe \eqref{eq:wpmodel:acc}, the model now contains a fourth control option \eqref{eq:wpmodel:approach} to carefully approach the goal region.
+In addition to the three familiar options from previous models of braking unconditionally \eqref{eq:wpmodel:brake}, staying stopped \eqref{eq:wpmodel:stopped}, or accelerating when safe \eqref{eq:wpmodel:acc}, the model now contains a fourth control option \eqref{eq:wpmodel:approach} to slowly approach the goal region, because nondeterministically big acceleration choices might overshoot the goal.

-Recall that in a proof, we have to show that the robot will get to the goal under any circumstance except those explicitly characterized as being assumed not to happen, \eg, unreasonably small goal regions, high robot velocity, or hardware faults, such as engine or brake failure.
+The liveness proof has to show that the robot will get to the goal under \emph{all} circumstances except those explicitly characterized as being assumed not to happen, \eg, unreasonably small goal regions, high robot velocity, or hardware faults, such as engine or brake failure.
 Similar to safety proofs, these assumptions are often linked.
-For example, a goal region is unreasonably small given a robot's engine parameters, if the robot will cross it without possibility to stop by just accelerating once from its initial position.
+For example, what makes a goal region unreasonably small depends on the robot's braking and acceleration capabilities.
+The robot cannot stop at the goal if accelerating just once from its initial position will already make it impossible for the robot to brake before shooting past the goal region.
 In this case, both options of the robot will violate our liveness condition: it can either stay stopped and not reach the goal, or it can start driving and miss the goal.

-Therefore, we introduce a maximum velocity \(V_g\) that the robot has to obey when it is close to the goal, similar to trains entering train stations slowly.
+Therefore, we introduce a maximum velocity \(V_g\) that the robot has to obey when it is close to the goal.
 That velocity must be small enough so that the robot can stop inside the goal region and is used as follows.
 While obeying the approach velocity $V_g$ outside the goal region \eqref{eq:wpmodel:approach}, the robot can choose any acceleration that will not let it exceed the maximum approach velocity.
 The dynamics of the robot in this model follows a straight line, assuming it is already oriented directly towards the goal \eqref{eq:wpmodel:dyn}.

 \paragraph{Identification of Live Controls}